Here’s the top 4 IT trends you can expect to see in 2018:

 #5: Increased security to prevent against Ransomware and other cyber threats.

-Expect to see security as an IT trend until the end of time.
+Expect to see security and cyber threat intelligence as an IT trend until the end of time.
 With advancements in IoT and AI, there also comes growth and improvements with malware.
 Hackers are constantly becoming more sophisticated in their attacks as seen with WannaCry and the Equifax data breach.
 In 2016, 49% of organizations fell victim to Ransomware which makes it understandable that 59% of people have security as their top priority.

 Ready to start your new IT projects in 2018?